haorenmai/haorenmai.github.io/_pages/about.md

 {% include base_path %}
 Biography
 ---
-I am currently an incoming PhD student under the supervision of [Professor Jian-Feng Cai](https://www.math.hkust.edu.hk/~jfcai/) at the Hong Kong University of Science and Technology, and a year-4 undergraduate student in Mathematics at Wuhan University, with a GPA of [3.94/4.00](https://haorenmai.github.io/assets/Transcript.pdf), ranking [2/252](https://haorenmai.github.io/assets/Ranking_Certificate.pdf).
+I am currently an incoming PhD student under the supervision of [Professor Jian-Feng Cai](https://www.math.hkust.edu.hk/~jfcai/) at [HKUST](https://hkust.edu.hk/), and a year-4 undergraduate student in Mathematics at Wuhan University, with a GPA of [3.94/4.00](https://haorenmai.github.io/assets/Transcript.pdf), ranking [2/252](https://haorenmai.github.io/assets/Ranking_Certificate.pdf).

 My research currently focuses on deep learning optimizers, especially Muon, and I have been dedicated to find the truth behind deep learning optimizers, develop a unified theory for deep learning optimizers, and design advanced optimizers.